learn-co-students/swift-variables-readme-ios-apply-000/README.md

 ## Overview

-In ths lesson we'll define, create, and explain the differences between variables and constants.
+In this lesson we'll define, create, and explain the differences between variables and constants.

 ## Learning Objectives